 The network gives Bitcoin’s worth.
 Its value oscillates depending on the mining activity and the viral rate of real cash conversions into cryptocurrency.
-As it is the case with most virtual currencies, the earlier you invest in digital money, the bigger the chance to gain an overwhelming return on investment (ROI) later down the road.
+As with most virtual currencies, the earlier you invest in digital money, the bigger the chance to gain an overwhelming return on investment (ROI) later down the road.

-You might have heard stories of people who used thousands of Bitcoins in the cryptocurrency’s early days to buy pizza and coffee.
+In Bitcoin’s early days, you might have heard stories of people who used thousands of Bitcoins to buy pizza and coffee.
 Back in 2010, $5 would buy you 2,000 Bitcoin.
 Today, the same amount of digital money would be worth more than $5 million.
 Still, it is not too late to invest in virtual currency and boost your profits as this revolutionary invention increases in popularity and use.

-The initial price of Bitcoin was just $0.008 in July of 2010.
-It then hit $1 in February of 2011 and went over the $100 barrier in April of 2013 when it peaked at $266.
-After a short drop during the summer, its value started to grow steadily for the next four years and oscillating monthly between roughly $450 and $1,000.
+The initial price of Bitcoin was just $0.008 in July 2010.
+It hit $1 in February 2011 and exceeded the $100 barrier in April 2013, when it peaked at $266.
+After a short drop during the summer, its value grew steadily for the next four years, oscillating monthly between roughly $450 and $1,000.

 Bitcoin value became a global discussion in 2017, which is its most successful year so far.
-During the first three months of the year, it oscillated between $850 and $1,290 only to reach a record peak for that time of $2,000 on May 20, 2017.
+During the first three months of the year, it oscillated between $850 and $1,290, only to reach a record peak of $2,000 on May 20, 2017.

 The Benefits of using Bitcoin

 Bitcoin is a newcomer in the financial world.
-Its network grows constantly and attracts new investments made with real money, which only increases its value.
-Some of the benefits of using this cryptocurrency include:
+However, its network grows constantly and attracts new investments made with real money, increasing its value.
+Some of the benefits of using this cryptocurrency include the following:

 - Decentralization – People can opt to make transactions that do not require governmental or banking supervision.